 Patients, Providers, and Payers Benefit

 Most mental health programs are purely assessment-driven and provide little more than occasional brief tests without historical comparisons.
-In contrast, BRE provides comprehensive, individualized testing at appropriate intervals, with the crucial addition of proven treatment and lifestyle modification strategies that support mental and physical health, along with additional care considerations and appropriate follow-up by trained and dedicated staff.
+In contrast, BRE provides comprehensive, individualized testing at appropriate intervals.
 Tracking is efficient and effective using graphical, color-coded charts & graphs.

-BRE staff take the inconsistencies out of assessment gathering, evaluation and provide for complete documentation in a HIPAA and CMS guidance compliant format that also meets most payers’ billing requirements.
-Software feature tools help with easy review, comparison, ongoing evaluation, and treatment plan update and management for each patient through exportable emr files.
+BRE staff takes the inconsistencies out of assessment gathering, and evaluation and provides complete documentation in a HIPAA and CMS guidance compliant format that also meets most payers’ billing requirements.
+Software feature tools help with the easy review, comparison, ongoing evaluation, and treatment plan update and management for each patient through exportable EMR files.

-Providers can help reduce their legal liability in caring for high-risk populations by identifying and taking action to address mental health concerns at the earliest stages.
-The consistent challenges for this population is a combination of potential medication side effects, medication interactions, medication tolerance changes over time, and patient compliance.
-It is ever so critical that the variables between these four essential dynamics are carefully and regularly monitored to avoid deleterious outcomes.
+Providers can significantly reduce their legal liability in caring for high-risk populations by identifying and taking action to address mental health concerns at the earliest stages.
+The consistent challenges for this population are a combination of potential medication side effects, medication interactions, medication tolerance changes over time, and patient compliance.
+It is critical that the variables between these four essential dynamics are carefully and regularly monitored to avoid deleterious outcomes.